Psion 3 Series (UK) PDA

 With some retail software, you could do many more things and I have some map programs which when combined with the signals from a small Garmin 12XL GPS device allowed me to use this combination for Satellite Navigation some years before the present Sat.Nav.'s came to the market.
 It will translate into other languages, has a drawing program, and there were simple games for when you needed some light relief.
 Really the limit was only set by your imagination and the machines capabilities.

 In normal use, I get around five to six months from a pair of AA batteries, from a combination of mains adaptor use when in the home, and battery use when out, and the button type backup battery lasts up to two years.
 The system gives you plenty of warning when the batteries require replacing, for both types of battery, so there is never a reason to fear sudden loss of data, and AA batteries are so common there is never a problem obtaining them almost anywhere.
 These PDA's also have two pockets that take Psion flash memory cards.
 You can store information on those and they will retain their information even if all power was lost, so are very useful for storage of important data.
 As with any important information, it is best to back up regularly.
-This can be done easily provided you have a USB to Serial converter, to home computers running Windows XP or even Version 7 (32 bit mode only though - PsiWin doesn't run on 64 bit Win 7 unless you have Windows 7 Pro when you can run Virtual XP in a window!), so even after all these years it is still practical to use.
+This can be done easily provided you have a USB to Serial converter, to home computers running Windows XP or even Version 7 (32 bit mode only though - PsiWin doesn't run on 64 bit Win 7 unless you have Windows 7 Pro when you can run Virtual XP in a window!), so even after all these years it is still practical to use and backup.

 The flash storage was Psion's own not unlike a CF card but you have to buy the proper Psion ones as nothing else will fit.
 They also made some RAM versions with a small battery inside to allow them to retain the data but these were more expensive than the Flash ones which didn't need any battery.
 I have several flash discs, and the information stored on these would be safe even if all the batteries (AA and backup button cell) failed together. (highly unlikely and has never happened to me in over twenty years!)